Ashley Miller (screenwriter): Personal life

 Born in Windber, Pennsylvania, Miller's family relocated, and he grew up in Gainesville, Virginia.
 He was a member of the first graduating class at Thomas Jefferson High School for Science and Technology.
 His first job out of college was as a middle school English teacher.
 He then went on to work for the United States Navy as an independent defense contractor.
 Miller eventually moved to California, starting his career as a writer on the television series Andromeda after meeting one of the series' producers.

-He is married with one son.
+He is married and has one son.

 Career

 Miller was first hired to work on Andromeda in 2000 as a writer.
 In 2001, he was given the additional duties of being a consultant on the series, working both positions until the series' cancellation in 2005.
 It was while working on the show that he first met former-journalist and future writing partner Zack Stentz.

 Together with two other writers, Stentz and Miller co-wrote the screenplay for the 2003 film Agent Cody Banks.

-The duo continued their writing partnership working on The Twilight Zone revival.
+The duo continued their writing partnership, working on The Twilight Zone revival.
 Upon the end of the television series Andromeda, they were put to work on the Fox Television series Terminator: The Sarah Connor Chronicles, co-writing six episodes and co-producing twenty-two episodes together over the series run.
 When Terminator: The Sarah Connor Chronicles was not renewed for a third season, Miller and Stentz moved onto another Fox project, Fringe.
 Over the two seasons that Miller and Stentz worked on the series, they co-produced twenty two episodes along with co-writing a total of four episodes.

 In 2006, Disney purchased an original spec script written by Miller & Stentz entitled The Feynman Chronicles.
 Miller has stated the film was basically a "Bar Bet" between himself and Stentz.

 In December 2009, Miller and Stentz were hired to write the screenplay adaptation for the Dark Horse Comics horror comic book mini-series Damn Nation.
-During an interview with I09, Miller stating, "We're still in the middle of working on Damn Nation.
+During an interview with I09, Miller stated, "We're still in the middle of working on Damn Nation.
 We turned our first draft into Dark Horse and Paramount Pictures, and everyone seems to love it.
 We were very pleased with how it came out."